TRITURUS CRISTATUS GROUP: THE CRESTED NEWTS

 The distribution of this species is not well known.
 It has a small range, and, apart from a small part of the Black Sea coast, its distribution is bordered by the ranges of other crested newt species.
 This leads to hybrid zones where the ranges meet, making it difficult to establish the exact distribution of the pure species (Arntzen et al, 1997).
 Two subspecies are currently recognised: T. d. macrosoma (also known as T. d. macrosomus) occurs in the western part of the range (above the 'Iron Gate' of the Danube), with T. d. dobrogicus occuring to the east.

-Triturus karelinii: The Southern or Turkish Crested Newt
+Triturus karelinii: The Southern Crested Newt

 Triturus macedonicus